sakshamrai101/talk-to-abel-v1/README.md

 # Talk to Abel

-Talk to Abel is a real-time conversational AI web app built for children interaction.
+Talk to Abel is a real-time conversational AI web app built for interactive language learning for kids.
 It blends character-based prompting, live speech-to-text, and streaming responses to deliver playful, accessible interactions for kids and families.

 ## Key Features
 - Character catalog with curated personalities and custom prompt builder